Explore the Natural Wonders around Kotzebue, ALASKA

-The heart of Alaska's Northwest Arctic, Kotzebue Sound, and its connecting waterways offer a great variety of terrain including open tundra, tree-lined rivers, rocky coastal headlands, and broad gravel beaches.
+The heart of Alaska's Northwest Arctic, Kotzebue Sound and its connecting waterways offer a great variety of terrain including open tundra, tree-lined rivers, rocky coastal headlands, and broad gravel beaches.
 Kotzebue Sound Wild can take you there safely and share the joys of this beautiful, wild country in a travel itinerary of your choosing.
 If you're ready to break away from the crowds and travel off the beaten track, here you will find plenty of activities, a hearty welcome, and a piece of authentic Alaska.

 Protected areas in and around Kotzebue Sound include Cape Krusenstern National Monument, Noatak National Preserve, and Chamisso Island Wilderness Area.
-These public lands were created to protect the wonderful wildlife habitat, archaeological and cultural riches, and recreational values of the region.
+These public lands were created to protect the pristine wildlife habitat, archaeological and cultural riches, and recreational values of the region.

 A Little "Slice" of the Arctic!

 The areas surrounding Kotzebue do not get a high amount of visitor traffic, but the lands and waters are used frequently by local people for hunting, fishing, gathering, and recreation.
 Most local residents are Iñupiat, the indigenous inhabitants of Alaska’s Arctic, with outdoor traditions going back countless generations.